 Another move loomed on the horizon, and I pondered what it would mean for me and my family.
 Okay, I’ll be honest, it’s mainly me I was considering.
 It would be my thirty-sixth move.
 I didn’t just want to find another house; I wanted a home.

 As we moved again, I wondered if it would be a good place as we continued to get older.
 Would we have a good church, doctors, and friends, and would the city be a positive and safe place to live?

-Regardless of the answers to my questions, I need to remember the Lord is already wherever He sends us.
-A new area means a new ministry field.
-It’s not about how can my flesh be pleased, but how will the Lord be pleased as I yield myself to Him and make myself available to be used in whatever way, method, and city the Lord desires.
-If I will give myself freely, die to myself, stop worrying about my needs and focus on God, He will meet all needs according to His riches in glory.
-God’s presence is my home – my eternal home.
+Regardless of the answers to the questions, I need to remember God is already wherever He sends us.
+God’s presence is home – my eternal home.
+If I will give myself freely, stop worrying about my needs and focus on God, He will meet all needs according to His riches in glory.

 Amy Carmichael wrote, “Think of yourself as belonging first to your Lord and then to all, Servant of all.
 In serving any one of the ‘all’ you are serving Him who is your Lord.
 Life is never lonely or empty if we keep Him where He must always be, in the first place.”[i]

 Making the Lord the first place, our first love, surrendering all to Him to be used in His service, that is where Home is found.
 In God’s presence is fullness of joy, and with Christ in our hearts, we are already Home.